Baseball returns, Oakland A’s open their season against Houston Astros

 Some fans found it user-friendly.

 “Select what you want.
 You got to register a credit card.
 You select what you want.
 Then when you go pick it up, they call your number.
 And then you get your food.
-And they give it to you in this handy little bag,” one fan said.
+And they give it to you in this handy little bag,” Sylvia Buendia said.

 Others complained of opening night glitches.